Fire Crews Extinguish Car Fire in I-285 South in Atlanta

 Firefighters have not specified whether the fire was caused by mechanical issues or resulted from a crash.

 Giving yourself the time and space to recover from a car accident is essential to being able to eventually return to your job, hobbies, and daily routine free from pain.
 No matter where you are in your healing journey, you can count on Kaufman Injury Law to be in your corner as you file an insurance claim or personal injury lawsuit.
 Our Atlanta car accident lawyer is ready to help you recover the deserved funds to help you move forward.
-Contact our firm today for a free consultation that can be booked online or by phone at (404) 355-4000.ย
+Contact our firm today for a free consultation that can be booked online or by phone at (404) 355-4000.Â

 Recent Post

-- How to Handle Retaliation After Reporting a Workplace Injury in Georgia
+- What to Do After a Car Accident in Georgia